 It turns out that reading A Contribution to the History of Joy can be a sort of catharsis for some people.
 Recently, I got a pair of earrings shaped like swallows from a sixty-year-old reader who had been raped long ago.
 She never reported the rape, but while reading my book she felt like the characters were also fighting for her.

 Two years ago, I attended a conference in Belgrade, Serbia.
 During a talk on sexual abuse and concentration camps, a psychologist said that the victims could not find the words to describe the humiliation they had felt as a result of the rapes; they could not talk about it or live with it because they had lost all trust in the world—and it’s impossible to live without this basic trust.
-Some readers thought I had been raped too; that this was why I had written this book.
+Some readers thought I had been raped too and that this was why I had written this book.
 I told them that no, I had never been raped, but I have the empathy to write about that experience.

 That is the secret of writing: I can be anyone I want to be; I can become whoever I want.
-I can become a raped woman, a Native American, a woman of color… That is the power of literature.
+I can become a raped woman, a Native American, a woman of color . . .
+That is the power of literature.

 Parts of this interview have been edited and condensed for clarity and brevity.